VisDunneRight/rel-diag_mturk/README.md

    10. `LifetimeInSeconds`
    11. `AssignmentDurationInSeconds`

-Run in inside the virtual environment with one of these arguments:
+Run inside the virtual environment with one of these arguments:

 - `full`: Regular full-duration HIT.
 - `pilot`: Shorter pilot HIT.
-- `custom WID QID`: Post a custom hit for worker with ID `WID` who has been given a custom qualification with ID `QID`.
+- `custom WID QID`: Post a custom hit for the worker with ID `WID` who has been given a custom qualification with ID `QID`.

 E.g.,